raspberrypilearning/puzzle-room/en/step_5.md

 --- /task ---

-You might notice that the crosshair cap appear at the very edge of the **port** and so appears to be inside the spaceship.
+You might notice that the crosshair cap appears at the very edge of the **port** and so appears to be inside the spaceship.
 This can be fixed by checking it's not touching a colour of the backdrop.

 --- task ---